 - 5.1 A misconduct hearing panel shall be convened if a candidate denies an allegation in whole or in part. - 5.2 Proceedings of the panel shall not be invalidated by reason of the absence of the candidate, provided that the procedure detailed below has been observed. - 5.3 The purpose of the panel is to examine the facts of a case, and the strength and veracity of the evidence being presented.
 It is to determine on the balance of probabilities whether the allegation of misconduct has been proven to the satisfaction of the majority of the panel.
-Where an allegation is found to be so proven, it is to determine an appropriate penalty based upon established guidelines. - 5.4 The misconduct hearing panel shall be constituted with one member from each of the following categories, or their nominee: - a) The RCP Assessment Unit Clinical Lead for Assessment or a nominee - b) The senior examiner of the relevant examination board (in academic misconduct cases) - c) Senior RCP Assessment Unit staff member (in non-academic misconduct cases)4 - d) member of another of the RCP Assessment Unit's examination boards - e) A lay representative. - 5.5 A secretary to the panel shall be appointed by the Deputy Director for Education.
+Where an allegation is found to be so proven, it is to determine an appropriate penalty based upon established guidelines. - 5.4 The misconduct hearing panel shall be constituted with one member from each of the following categories, or their nominee: - i.
+The RCP Assessment Unit Clinical Lead for Assessment or a nominee - ii.
+The senior examiner of the relevant examination board (in academic misconduct cases) - iii.
+Senior RCP Assessment Unit staff member (in non-academic misconduct cases)6 - iv. member of another of the RCP Assessment Unit's examination boards - v.
+A lay representative. - 5.5 A secretary to the panel shall be appointed by the RCP Assessment Unit Head of Development & Standards.
 The secretary's role shall be to record the proceedings and deliberations of the panel, to advise on procedural matters, and to record the process of decision making.
-They may not attempt to guide or influence the discussions or decisions of the panel in any way. - 5.6 The RCP Assessment Unit Clinical Lead for Assessment or their nominee will act as chair of the misconduct hearing panel. - 5.7 A nominee of the investigating officer (hereafter known as the presenting officer) will present the details of the allegation and all available evidence to the panel. - 5.8 The candidate shall have the right to be present at all proceedings of the panel subject to the procedures detailed in paragraph 6 and following, and to present written or oral evidence to the panel.
-Such evidence may include references attesting to previous good character, although candidates are advised to keep in mind that those approached to supply such references may then subsequently expect the candidate to provide them with details of the outcome of the hearing. - 5.9 The candidate has the right to be accompanied at the hearing by a friend.
-If the candidate wishes to be accompanied by a friend they must provide the secretary to the panel with the name, address and roles of the nominated person, and the reasons for their involvement, not less than 5 working days before the hearing.
-The friend may advise and counsel the candidate but may not act as a witness or address any other person present at the hearing.
-If the candidate wishes to be accompanied at the hearing by a friend who is a legal professional, they must inform the secretary to the misconduct hearing panel no less than 20 working days before the hearing.
+They may not attempt to guide or influence the discussions or decisions of the panel in any way. - 5.6 The RCP Assessment Unit Clinical Lead for Assessment or their nominee will act as chair of the misconduct hearing panel. - 5.7 To ensure impartiality, a nominee of the investigating officer (hereafter known as the presenting officer) will present the details of the allegation and all available evidence to the panel. - 5.8 The candidate shall have the right to be present at all proceedings of the panel subject to the procedures detailed in paragraph 6 and following, and to present written or oral evidence to the panel.
+Such evidence may include references attesting to previous good character, although candidates are advised to keep in mind that those approached to supply such references may then subsequently expect the candidate to provide them with details of the outcome of the hearing.

-4 See Misconduct categories for further details
+6 See Misconduct categories for further details